Index

 Source: Data was extracted from the NHAIS via the Open Exeter system.
 Data was collected by the NHS Breast Screening Programme.

-The percentage of female patients 50-70 years who take up breast cancer screening in the last three years and the percentage who do so within six months of their invitation is available at practice level for all of Hull’s GPs is available on Fingertips.
-The percentage remained relatively constant between 2012/13 and 2018/19 at around 70% for Hull, but decreased in 2019/20 and 2020/21.
+The percentage of female patients 50-70 years who take up breast cancer screening in the last year and the percentage who do so within six months of their invitation is available at practice level for all of Hull’s GPs is available on Fingertips.
+The percentage remained relatively constant between 2012/13 and 2018/19 at around 70% for Hull, but decreased between 2018/19 and 2021/22.
 The lower percentages in 2019/20 and 2020/21 could be influenced by the COVID-19 lockdown as screening services were temporarily suspended during the first lockdown which commenced at the end of March 2020.
 It would have made it more difficult to attend within six months for any breast screening appointments where letters were sent out in the early part of 2020 (within the financial year 2019/20).
-This would also be the case for 2020/21, although the percentage of Hull women attending their appointment within six months for 2020/21 is similar to England.
+This would also be the case for 2020/21 and 2021/22.
+The percentage of Hull women attending their appointment within six months for both these years is similar to England.

 Compared with benchmark